Skip to main content

 Ask the data

 Ask a plain-language question about the published county figures and get an answer grounded in the data, with the source for every number.
-Coverage is California, Mississippi, and Texas primary-care access measures, for example: how does diabetes prevalence compare across a state's counties, or what drives a county's priority index.
+Coverage is 2,943 county-equivalents across 45 states, for example: how does diabetes prevalence compare across a state's counties, or what drives a county's priority index.

 Sample answer